sguox002/leetcode/leetcode-all.md

 colsum=1, we fill first row 0 and then row 1.
 ->>

-<<-1167	Minimum Cost to Connect Sticks    		63.8%	Medium
-suppose you have (a,b,c), you connect a,b first at the cost of (a+b), then combine c: 2*(a+b)+c, smaller one are repeatedly counted. so use smaller ones first. minheap. amazon OA: amazon fulfillment builder.
-->>
 <<-1266	Minimum Time Visiting All Points    		79.2%	Easy
 from point 1 to point 2 you can go x, y or along diagonal. return the min time to visit all points by order. sum(min(dx,dy))
 ->>

 <<-1282	Group the People Given the Group Size They Belong To    		84.2%	Medium
 given n people from 0 to n-1, and given a groupSize array groupSize[i] means ith person belongs to a group of groupSize[i]. return the groups with all its members.
-greedy: combine size and id, sort using size then fill one group by one group.
+greedy: combine size and id, sort using size then fill one group by one group. fill smaller group first since large group has a lot more choices.
 ->>

 <<-1296	Divide Array in Sets of K Consecutive Numbers    		54.9%	Medium